 But what are these elements of your blood that help you heal?

-• Platelets: The cells in your blood that help with clotting and also contain growth factors.
+- Platelets: A type of blood cell that helps with clotting and also contains growth factors.

 How Does Platelet-Rich Plasma Therapy Work?